TomKarachristos/DesignPatterns-In-Javascript/Structural/Bridge/README.md

-##### Bridge pattern decouple an abstraction from its implementation so that the two can vary independently
+##### Bridge pattern: decouple an abstraction from its implementation so that the two can vary independently.

 #### Files:
 + bridge.js: Two exampples, one very simple and one a little more complex.